christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Therefore, Ie-sous / Iēsous phonetically and structurally translates across the satrapies to "The Living Manifestation of Osiris-Zeus-Jupiter."
 It was an imperial office, not a personal name.
 The Flavian inversion turned this title of cosmic kingship into the name of a sacrificed criminal, completing the subversion of the Dragon King cult.

-Christos/Kristos in Greek means anointed.
-Egyptian pharaohs were anointed with oil as part of their coronation (the seshet ceremony), and Persian kings were installed with a ritual that included taking the khvarenah (divine glory, luminous).
-The Hebrew kings, by contrast, were anointed with oil (meshiach).
-The Greeks translated meshiach as christos.
-Christios/Kristos is equivalent to Scythian Xšaθra, Persian "Kšatrapati", Hyksos "Khasut" in Egypt, Kshatriya in Sanskrit which also = Vedic "Krishna", Hebrew meshiach, etc.
+In Egyptian mythology, Horus is the living king.
+When he does he becomes Osiris (Asar).
+The new king then becomes Horus.
+The Greek "Christos" is a loanword from the Egyptian krst — the anointing ritual that mummified the king and made him Osiris.
+Krst = The anointed/resurrected one.

 Caesar = "Asar‑Ra" (Osiris‑Ra, or Osiris King - Egyptian Asar was another name for Osiris), the sun god as the resurrected king.
 This contracts to Asera → Caesar.
 In the Bosporan Dragon King cult, the same prince would first be inaugurated as a "Christ" (satrap) – anointed with oil or poison (the Mithridatium).
 After his ritual death and resurrection (the kurgan ascension), he would be hailed as "Asar" – the divine king.
 Asar = the living king who will become Osiris (emphasizing his future divinity).
 Christ = the anointed one who is already the son of God (Horus) and will resurrect as Caesar (Osiris).

+Christios/Kristos is equivalent to Scythian Xšaθra, Persian "Kšatrapati", Hyksos "Khasut" in Egypt, Kshatriya in Sanskrit which also = Vedic "Krishna", Hebrew meshiach, etc.

 Julius Caesar was elected Flamen Dialis (high priest of Jupiter) in his youth.
 He was anointed with oil (the unctio) which is functionally identical to the Hebrew meshiach (anointed) and the Greek christos.
-His adopted son (later in this book revealed to be his nephew) Octavian immediately styled himself Divi Filius (Son of the Divine One, or Son of God).
-Before this Augustus carried the title Divus Soter (Divine Soter), which is the same as Ie-Sous.
+After his death he became Divus Soter ("Divine Savior").

 The people who assumed this Jesus role were the brother and descendants of Ptolemy XII Auletes of Egypt aka Mark Antony aka King Herod aka Mithridates VI Eupator of Pontus.